TWilkin/powerpi/controllers/virtual/README.md

 -   **Delay** - Wait for the specified interval for turn on or turn off.
 Used if a device takes a few seconds to start-up, and we don't want the next step to happen before it's ready.
 -   **Log** - A device used for testing, will simply output the specified log message when turned on or off.
 -   **Mutex** - A device that will ensure all the devices in the off device specification are off before attempting to turn the devices in the on device specification, akin to a mutually exclusive lock, the on devices cannot be on if the off devices are on.
+-   **Scene** - A device that will send additional state (brightness, colour temperature, hue or saturation) to another device when switched on.
+The other device will remember its previous state which it will revert to when the scene is turned off.
+-   **Variable** - A device that provides an on/off switch, which can be used in conditions for events, and the `Condition` device.
+An example would be to only switch a light on, if the variable is true, allowing automations to be disabled.

 ## Building